Dining in the dark provides an opportunity to disengage the sense of sight and fully experience food without preconceived ideas and judgements.

 Dining in the dark with no awareness of what I was eating until I could feel and taste the food, gave me an appreciation of how my enjoyment of food is normally clouded by preconceived perceptions.

 The pumpkin croquet was sensational as the soft sweetness was surrounded by the contrasting crispy and salty outer crumbing.
-The loud squeaky sound of chewing raw mushroom was immense in contrast to the soft creamy risotto.
+The loud, squeaky sound of chewing raw mushrooms was immense in contrast to the soft, creamy risotto.
 Raw zucchini seemed much more fibrous and peppery than I acknowledge when I’m aware of what I am eating.
-The texture and taste were made more intense in contrast to the sweet creamy tomato sauce.
+The texture and taste were made more intense in contrast to the sweet, creamy tomato sauce.

 Savouring every mouthful

 The intense focus on my senses elicited a desire to take a moment to acknowledge the experience and integrate the awareness into my being.
-I wanted to fully savour the experience before moving onto the next dish.
+I wanted to savour the experience before moving on to the next dish.
 In this way, it was an experience of mindful eating.

 The first dessert was cold and crunchy.
-I took one cold crunchy cube from my spoon into my mouth to fully feel what I was eating.
+I took one cold, crunchy cube from my spoon into my mouth to fully feel what I was eating.
 I detected that it was cucumber.
-And then I then felt small sweet granular objects that I realised were currants; not a combination you’d ever consider a dessert.
+And then I felt small, sweet granular objects that I realised were currants, not a combination you’d ever consider a dessert.
 Yet it was sweet and sensational.

 The next dessert dish I smelt had a savoury aroma.
-Yet when I pushed my spoon into it I realised it was a type of cake.
-Then when I placed the spoon into my mouth I felt gooey chocolate surrounded by a firm and chewy sponge.
-As I continued to eat I found the soft cool ice-cream that contrasted against the other textures in the dish.
+Yet when I pushed my spoon into it, I realised it was a type of cake.
+Then, when I placed the spoon into my mouth, I felt gooey chocolate surrounded by a firm and chewy sponge.
+As I continued eating, I found the soft, cool ice cream that contrasted against the other textures in the dish.

 Dining in the dark was an incredible experience in awareness.
 It highlighted how our preconceived beliefs about food prevent us from fully tasting or experiencing the food we eat.
 What we taste and what we believe we enjoy is clouded by our past experiences and perception of a food.

-Overall it was an incredible experience in reinforcing the value of without the misperceptions that arise on the sight of a food and the subsequent thoughts that arise.
+Overall, it was an incredible experience in reinforcing the value of eating without the misperceptions that arise on the sight of a food and the subsequent thoughts that arise.

-Try it for yourself by closing your eyes on the first few mouthfuls of your next snack or meal.
-Enjoy.
+Try it yourself.
+Try closing your eyes on the first few mouthfuls of your next snack or meal.